rminami/hamming-codes/README.md

 # Hamming Code Web App

-This is an implementation of Hamming codes using Python and NumPy, packaged into a web application with Flask.
+An implementation of Hamming codes using Python and NumPy, packaged into a web application with Flask.

 ![encoder screenshot](images/encoder-screen.png)

-It is available online at <https://rminami.pythonanywhere.com/> (if I haven't forgotten to keep it online).
+This application was written for CS3302 Data Encoding at the University of St Andrews (2017).
+Available online at <https://rminami.pythonanywhere.com/> (if I haven't forgotten to keep it online).

 ## Installation